top of page

 Please use below to book your space

-For in person private lessons, please contact me with your requirements.
+If you are interested please contact me with your requirements.

 I also work at Astanga Yoga London, Drummond Street, Euston, London where I assist the main teacher Hamish Hendry.